Mathildap/CALENDAR-REACT/README.md

 Go to https://calendar-mathildap.herokuapp.com/

+#### Test-user:
 | email         | password |
 | ------------- | -------- |
 | test@mail.com | testing  |

-Add, check, and delete todos!
+Or create an account.
+Add, check, and delete your todos!